If We Can't Tolerate the Questions, We're Not on Firm Footing

 And every time we need the client to immediately follow along in order to feel competent, we drift toward the same kind of authority I learned to fear.

-When I feel that pull to provide certainty—to give my client a framework, to diagnose their experience, to resolve the "I don't know"—I'm not protecting them from confusion.
-I'm protecting myself from the discomfort of not having answers.
+When I feel that pull to provide certainty—to offer a framework, to diagnose, to resolve the “I don’t know”—I’m not protecting my client from confusion.
+I’m protecting myself from the discomfort of not having answers.

 For clients healing from religious trauma, this matters.
-They come to therapy to learn to trust themselves again.
-If therapy cannot hold their uncertainty, we become another system that asks them to surrender their questions.
+They come to therapy to relearn how to trust themselves.
+If we cannot tolerate their uncertainty, we risk becoming another system that asks them to surrender their questions in order to stay.

 What It Looks Like to Welcome Questions